WhiteSparrows/snake_game/README.md

 # snake_game
-Snake game with pygame and maybe a reinforcement after
+Snake game implemented with pygame nothing really special

+# RL
+Using pytorch, a model was made